 Personal injuries can occur in a variety of ways.
 When they are the result of another’s negligence or recklessness, the responsible party may be held liable for a victim’s damages.
 Some common types of personal injuries that may result in viable claims include but are not limited to:

 These are just a handful of the accidents and injuries that could give rise to a personal injury claim.
-An experienced South Carolina personal injury lawyer could sit down with an injured party and analyze whether they may have a valid claim.
+A lawyer who has experience in personal injury law in South Carolina could sit down with an injured party and analyze whether they may have a valid claim.

 South Carolina operates under a rule called modified comparative negligence.
-This means that, unlike some states, South Carolina allows victims who are partially responsible for causing their own injuries to still seek recovery from the other negligent party, so long as they are not more than 50 percent at fault.
+This means that the state allows victims who are partially responsible for causing their own injuries to still seek recovery from the other negligent party, so long as they are not more than 50 percent at fault.

-No matter how large of a portion of fault someone believes they may have contributed, an experienced South Carolina personal injury attorney could help evaluate how the court may apportion the fault, depending upon the specific circumstances of the case.
+No matter how large of a portion of fault someone in South Carolina believes they may have contributed to their injuries, an experienced attorney could help evaluate how the court may apportion the fault, depending upon the specific circumstances of the case.

-Additionally, personal injury victims could obtain compensation for their non-economic damages.
+Personal injury victims may obtain compensation for their non-economic damages.
 This can cover their emotional trauma, pain and suffering, mental anguish, loss of enjoyment in life, and the loss of the ability to pursue their hobbies, goals, and career aspirations.

 If a person dies as the result of their injuries, their surviving family members may be eligible for wrongful death damages.
 This can include funeral costs, end-of-life medical care, and hospital stays, and the loss of the deceased person’s financial and emotional support.
-Regardless of the extent of a victim’s damages, an experienced personal injury attorney in South Carolina could help determine what compensation may be appropriate.
+Regardless of the extent of a victim’s damages, an experienced local lawyer could help determine what compensation may be appropriate.

 Regardless of how your personal injury occurred, a skilled South Carolina personal injury accident lawyer could help investigate what happened and who may be responsible.
 By working with a skilled attorney, you could give yourself the best chance of getting the compensation you deserve for your injuries.
 To learn more, call today.